nextgis/docs_toolbox/source/deminpoints.rst

 *  ZIP-compressed CSV - CSV table with coordinates of points.
 Delimiter should be comma.
 Corrdinates are floating values.
 File should not have spaces and should contain only latin symbols.
 *  Latitude - fieldname for Latitude column.
 Case-sensitive.
 *  Longitude - fieldname for Lonitude column.
 Case-sensitive.
+*  Elevation dataset - select one of the following:
+    - Copernicus
+    - ALOS -  ALOS World 3D has resolution of 30 meters
+    - MERITDEM
-*  Elevation dataset - enter one of the following: ``alos, copernicus, meritdem, gebco``.
-GEBCO resolution is 15 sec (about 500 meters), ALOS World 3D - 30 meters.
+    - GEBCO - resolution is 15 sec (about 500 meters).

 Outputs: